elyra-ai/examples/component-catalog-connectors/kfp-example-components-connector/README.md

 1. Remove all example catalog entries from the '`Manage Components`' panel.
 1. Stop JupyterLab.
-1. Uninstall the `elyra-kfp-example-components-catalog` package.
+1. Uninstall the `elyra-examples-kfp-catalog` package.
    ```
-   $ pip uninstall -y elyra-kfp-example-components-catalog
+   $ pip uninstall -y elyra-examples-kfp-catalog
    ```

 ### Troubleshooting

 **Q: No example components are displayed in the Visual Pipeline Editor palette.**

-A: Verify that you imported the examples for the correct runtime environment and check the JupyterLab log file for error messages.
+A: Check the JupyterLab log file for error messages.